tanfwong/rfsoc_notes/_sources/ch8/impl.md

     partitioned further to support more concurrent access to the block RAM in order to achieve an II=1 for the `Butterfly_Loop` in each stage.
+    ```{caution}
+    Because of task-pipelining, we can not just use a ping-pong buffer
+    to store the intermediate coefficients calculated by the butterfly
+    stages.
+We need a streaming buffer between each pair of successive
+    stages, and hence `X0` and `X1` need to be full-blown two-dimensional
+    arrays.
+    ```
   - Task-level pipelining on the bit-reversal ordering and the butterfly stages is invoked by using the dataflow pragma inside the function `fft_pipelined()`and setting the streaming